senocax/programa-data-engineer/README.md

-#### Data enginner - Tiimiit Tech Training Program by Alkemy
+#### :star: Data enginner - Tiimiit Tech Training Program by Alkemy

-List of practices developed in the program and content.
+List of practices developed in the program and instruccions.

 <!-- Table of Contents -->
 # :notebook_with_decorative_cover: Table of Contents